Ramya121416/wc/readme.md

 coading challenges -> build your own wc tool

+make sure the script executable using "chmod" command.

 Imports:
          It uses re for regular expressions and sys to handle command-line arguments.